What is Nature Kindergarten?

 Registration Step 1 : Attend an information session.

 To ensure the greatest success for the children in this program, parents must attend an information session if they are interested in registering their child in this program.
-These sessions will allow you to develop a better understanding of the Nature Kindergarten program, and what it will mean for your child and family.
+These sessions will allow parents to develop a better understanding of the Nature Kindergarten program, and what it will mean for your child and family.
 This is the only opportunity to get an application form.
-Sessions are TBA

 Both sessions will cover the same information.
 A family member must be present to receive an application form.
 Application forms will only be available at the parent information sessions.

-Registration Step 2: Register at your catchment area school beginning TBA but no later than March 15, 2020.
+Registration Step 2: Register at your catchment area school beginning January 22, 2020 but no later than March 15, 2020.

-Take the completed Nature Kindergarten application form and a completed School of Choice application form (if out of Marie Sharpe catchment area).
+Take the completed Nature Kindergarten application form and a completed School of Choice application form (if out of Marie Sharpe catchment area) to your catchment school.

 - All forms must be complete.
 Application forms must be initialed and signed by a parent to be considered complete.
 Only completed application forms will be considered.
 The process for completing application forms will be reviewed at the parent information sessions.